geethasathyamurthy/ansible-icd-postgres-actions/README.md

 * [configure WAL2JSON](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-wal2json)

-You can create a Schematics Action, using these playbooks; and allow your team members to perform these Actions in a controller manner.
+You can create a Schematics Action, using these playbooks and allow your team members to perform these Actions in a controller manner.
 Follow the instruction to onboard these Ansible playbooks as Schematics Action, and run them as Schematics Jobs.

 ## Prerequisites